Chemotherapy-induced peripheral neuropathy: Symptoms and signs

 CIPN symptoms manifest themselves as deficits in sensory, motor, and/or autonomic functions of varying intensity, and they can significantly reduce a patient's functional quality of life.
 Sensory symptoms affecting the hands and feet generally develop first.
 Sensory side effects are caused when nerves in the most distal parts of the limbs are damaged.
 Patients may experience numbness, tingling, altered touch sensation, gait and balance disturbances, burning pain, thermal allodynia or hyperalgesia, impaired vibration sense, extreme temperature sensitivity, paresthesia, and/or dysesthesia as part of sensory damage.
 On the other hand, motor symptoms are less frequently seen as sensory symptoms.
 Motor symptoms of CIPN can include cramping, distal weakness, difficulty handling small objects, and impaired movements.
 In severe cases, motor symptoms can lead to complete immobilization and severe disability.
 Finally, autonomic symptoms usually involve orthostatic hypotension, constipation, and altered urinary function.
 A patient experiencing CIPN symptoms may have difficulty performing daily functionalities like walking, dressing themselves, writing, typing, and other activities related to the hands and feet.

 The prevalence of these symptoms is highest in the first month after the completion of chemotherapy at 68.1%, but as many as 30% of patients still report CIPN symptoms six months after the completion of chemotherapy.
 Paclitaxel and oxaliplatin, representatives from two of the six major antineoplastic agents causing CIPN, cause acute neuropathy, which manifests during or immediately after treatment infusion.
 The other four groups of agents generally cause late symptoms that emerge weeks after the completion of chemotherapy.
 In both cases, the severity of the symptoms are generally proportional to the dose of the treatment drug received, and the severity of the symptoms may warrant a reduction in the chemotherapy dosage.
 Pain and sensory abnormalities can persist for months or years after treatment completion.
-Some patients may experience “coasting,” where symptoms intensify after completion of treatment.
+Some patients may experience "coasting," where symptoms intensify after completion of treatment.
 As such, patients can be cancer-free and still suffer from disabling neuropathy induced by cancer treatment.

 Causes

-There are six main agent groups found in chemotherapy treatment that damage the sensory, motor, and autonomic neurons and therefore cause CIPN: 1) platinum-based compounds 2) taxanes 3) vinca alkaloids 4) epothilones 5) proteasome inhibitors 6) immunomodulatory drugs.
-The mechanisms, side effects, and symptom duration for each of these groups are summarized below.
+There are six main agent groups found in chemotherapy treatment that damage the sensory, motor, and autonomic neurons and therefore cause CIPN: platinum-based compounds, taxanes, vinca alkaloids, epothilones, proteasome inhibitors and immunomodulatory drugs.